-12 Best Supplements for Cycling
+12 Best Supplements for Cyclists

 For Increasing Performance

 Research has shown that caffeine, sodium phosphate, sodium bicarbonate, beta-alanine, and beetroot are the best performance-enhancing supplements to improve cycling performance.
-These best supplements for cycling could offer performing cyclists a notable boost in the right forms and dosages.
+These best supplements for cyclists could offer performing cyclists a notable boost in the right forms and dosages.

 1. Caffeine